-They are either so afraid of rejection or failing, so they directly or subtly put the message out there “If you don’t want to be with me, don’t waste my time.”
+They are afraid of rejection so they directly or subtly put the message out there; “If you don’t want to get back together, don’t waste my time.”

 Most find themselves trying this approach, that program and the other trick to no success.
 This is because getting your ex to say “yes I want you back” takes time and effort.
 If you just rush straight to it, chances are that you will get a “no” answer.
 Not because your ex doesn’t want you back, but because you didn’t lay the foundation for a “yes” answer.

-To get your ex to say “yes”, you have to slowly move him/her towards a decision, one small step at a time, until he/she is ready to make a decision.
+To get your ex to say “yes”, you have to slowly move them towards a decision, one small step at a time, until they’re ready to make a decision.

 This is why the timing of when you have the conversation about getting back together is extremely important.
-If your ex is not ready to make a decision, it is probably not a good idea and you should wait until he/she is already.
+If your ex is not ready to make a decision, it’s not a good time to ask them to get back together.
+Wait until they’re already.

-Too soon, when you haven’t done all the things you need to do to show him/her that the relationship can work better will get you a “not now” or straight “no” response.
+Too soon, when you haven’t done all the things you need to do to show your ex that the relationship can work better will get you a “not now”; or straight “no” response.
 And in my experience, once you get “no” more than once.
 It becomes harder and harder to get a “yes”.
 So make sure before you talk about where things are going that your chances look good.

-2. When your ex is ready to make a decision” is also not something you decide for your ex.
+2. When your ex is ready to make a decision to get back together is not something you decide for your ex.

-If your ex is leaning towards getting back with you, and you, out of your own anxiety or aggressive nature, push him to a decision, he/she may say “Okay, lets get back together”, but remain uncommitted to making the relationship work.
+If your ex is leaning towards getting back with you and you; out of your own anxiety or aggressive nature, push them to a decision; they may say “Okay, lets get back together”, but remain uncommitted to making the relationship work.

-3. When your ex is ready to make a decision” is when it’s clear to both of you that this is something you both want, and not just one person trying to convince the other.
+3. When your ex is ready to make a decision to get back together is when it’s clear to both of you that this is something you both want; and not just one person trying to convince the other.

-If you are still “convincing” your ex to get back with you, he/she is NOT ready to make a decision.
-If your pressure them to make a decision when they’re not ready; the decision your ex will make will not be the one you want/like, or as I mentioned above, he/she may just tell you “yes” but not be invested in making the relationship work.
+If you are working hard to convince your ex to get back together; they’re most likely not ready to make a decision.
+If your pressure them to make a decision when they’re not ready; the decision your ex will make will not be the one you want/like.
+Some exes will tell you “yes” but not be invested in making the relationship work.

-If there is anything you should take from this article, it’s that getting your ex to a point where he/she is “ready to make a decision” takes time and effort.
-Effort on your part is very important because if your ex broke up with you, he/she is unlikely to come to the decision to take you back; if they don’t think they relationship can work this time around.
+If there is anything you should take from this article; it’s that getting your ex to a point where they’re “ready to make a decision” takes time and effort.
+Your effort is very important because your ex is unlikely to take you back; if they don’t think they relationship can work this time around.
 You have to show them the relationship can not only work, it can work better.